SIDNEY, Nebraska — A judge has given a western Nebraska police chief 30 days to file a brief appealing his monthlong jail sentence.

-The charge stems from what state prosecutors say was Wilkinson's failure to pursue a criminal case against city Public Works Director John Hehnke, after Hehnke's ex-girlfriend filed a criminal complaint in January 2014 against Hehnke.
+The charge stems from what state prosecutors say was Wilkinson's failure to pursue criminal charges against city Public Works Director John Hehnke, after Hehnke's ex-girlfriend filed a complaint in January 2014 against Hehnke.

-Concerns about Wilkinson's decision not to seek charges against Hehnke eventually were brought to the attention of the Nebraska Attorney General's Office.
-And earlier this year, a special prosecutor charged Hehnke, 43, with two misdemeanors.
+Concerns about Wilkinson's decision not to seek charges against Hehnke were brought to the attention of the Nebraska Attorney General's Office.
+Earlier this year, Hehnke was charged with two misdemeanors.

 Wilkinson has been on paid administrative leave since late July.